 So Is Jordan Safe?

-Yes!
-I hope you’ve been helped by some of these thoughts about safety in Jordan.
+In conclusion, yes, I think Jordan is quite safe to travel!
+I hope you’ve been helped by some of these thoughts and tips about safety in Jordan.